 Hemifacial spasm is a condition that affects half of your face.
 It usually starts with a twitching around one eye.
 It may gradually involve your mouth also.
 There are different types of treatment.
-Although the condition is not fatal, it can affect quality of life.
+Although the condition is not dangerous, it can affect quality of life.

 What is hemifacial spasm?

-A spasm is a a sudden, involuntary contraction of a muscle or a group of muscles.
+A spasm is a sudden, involuntary contraction of a muscle or a group of muscles.
 Hemifacial means half of the face.

 The muscles of the face are all controlled by the facial nerve.
 There is a facial nerve for each side of the face.
 It starts deep inside your brain and makes its way past many structures to reach the face.
 The facial nerve carries signals from the brain to make your facial muscles contract or relax.
 For example, the facial nerve makes you blink, twitch your nose and pout your lips.